 Take an obligatory shot of the 88-story high Petronas Twin Towers, an iconic landmark and the most famous of all places to visit in Kuala Lumpur.
 If you want the view of the city from above, the tour takes you through the building’s history from idea to completion to its 86th floor for a breathtaking view.
 Total time: 1-2 hours

 Shop the city’s main shopping malls near the Twin Towers as they are all linked closely to each other in the Bukit Bintang area, THE place to visit for shopping, food and drink.
 Pavilion is one of the hippest malls with plenty of international brand names as well as an al fresco area filled with bars and restaurants.
 Total time: 2-3 hours

 Spend some time at Bangar Village

 If you’d like to have dinner here, there are some fantastic choices.
 Rils is the best for steaks.
-One the most affordable little pieces of luxury you can have!
+One of the most affordable little pieces of luxury you can have!
 Their sides are equally delicious and their cocktails strong, just the way it should be.
-If you want something more local, Devi’s Corner is an institution for Indian food, one of the best cheap eats of the city.
+If you want something more local, Devi’s Corner is an institution for Indian food, one of the best cheap eats in the city.
 Nearby Sri Nirwana Maju is not too bad either and if you can try both, I say go for it.

 If you’d like a bit more choice, head down to Jalan Alor.
 This place comes alive at night with street food of all kinds.
 Chinese restaurants serve up everything from live seafood to stir fried wonders you can’t miss.